friedrichor/TIGER/README.md

 # Contributions :trophy:

-- We propose **TIGER**, a unified generative model framework designed for multimodal dialogue response generation.
+- We propose mul**TI**modal **GE**nerator for dialogue **R**esponse (**TIGER**), a unified generative model framework designed for multimodal dialogue response generation.
 Notably, this framework is capable of handling conversations involving any combination of modalities.
 - We implement a system for multimodal dialogue response generation, incorporating both text and images, based on TIGER.
-- Extensive experiments show that TIGER achieves new SOTA results on both automatic and human evaluations, which validate the effectiveness of our system in providing a superior multimodal conversational experience.
+- Extensive experiments show that TIGER achieves new state-of-the-art results on both automatic and human evaluations, which validate the effectiveness of our system in providing a superior multimodal conversational experience.

 # Demo :globe_with_meridians: